The plan to redevelop St Andrew’s Church in central Dublin was approved last year.

-As part of our How My Business Works series, we profile Ashbourne-based Nick’s Fish.
+As part of our weekly Startup Spotlight series, we profile the Dublin company.